-Even if your local theater doesn’t have the newest captioning technology, they most likely offer some type of assistive listening device system for individuals with some residual hearing.
+Even if your local theater doesn’t have the newest captioning technology, they may offer some type of assistive listening device system for people with some residual hearing.
 Since the enactment of the ADA in 1990, all theaters with fixed seating for 50 patrons are required to provide an ALD system.

 Three different systems may be available: